Dividends and dividend policy

 Dividend payment history

-2018: a dividend of EUR 0.33 per share is paid for 2018, corresponding to approximately 100 percent of the 2018 net income, excluding items affecting comparability, net of tax.
-The dividend is paid in two tranches in April and November 2019.
+2018: a dividend of EUR 0.33 per share was paid for 2018, corresponding to approximately 100 percent of the 2018 net income, excluding items affecting comparability, net of tax.
+The dividend was paid in two tranches in April and November 2019.

 2017: a dividend of EUR 0.80 per share was paid for 2017, corresponding to approximately 182 percent of the 2017 net income, excluding items affecting comparability, net of tax.
 The dividend was paid in two tranches in April and November 2018.

 2016: a dividend of EUR 0.80 per share was paid for 2016, corresponding to approximately 81 percent of the 2016 operative net income.